- Tuesday, 11:00am – 3:00pm and the 2nd Saturday of each month, 12:00pm – 3:00pm

 Van Veghten House

 Located in the oldest section of the house are two museum rooms featuring collections of hand tools and Native American stone artifacts.
-The site also contains hiking trails and several fields for sports, and is considered a great site for bird watching.
-Today, the Somerset County Historical Society operates the site and hosts walking tours, treasure hunts, and special events throughout the year.
+The site is adjacent to The Finderne Wetlands Mitigation project of the Army Corp of Engineers.
+So there is proximity to hiking trails, several fields for sports, and bird watching.
+Today, the site houses the offices of the Somerset County Historical Society, which manages the property and hosts walking tours and special events throughout the year.
+There is also a small native plant garden and a geocache at the site.

 WHAT TO SEE AND DO